leyjr/it3038c-scripts/proj2/ReadMe.md

 #Copy-Item -Path C:\SampleFolder2\* -Destination %userprofile%\Desktop\

 This next part will run a script that does a clean up on the C drive.
-The is equivalent to going to the properties of the C drive and doing "Disk Cleanup"
+The is equivalent to going to the properties of the C drive and doing "Disk Cleanup".
+This will be the last part of the script to do a nice clean up.
 .\CleanMyPC